Anti-Trump Republican Adam Kinzinger knows fate is coming for him

 “He’s very collaborative, very expeditious,” says Rep. Marcy Kaptur (D-Ohio), with whom Kinzinger co-sponsored legislation to provide funding for European allies to invest in more secure telecom infrastructure.
 “I think he knows his own mind and that’s really helpful.
 He’s very adroit.”

-H didn’t vote for Trump in 2016.
+He didn’t vote for Trump in 2016.
 The first time he met Trump, he was visiting the Oval Office with a group of colleagues.
 “You’re really good on TV,” Kinzinger says the president told him.
 “I’m serious.
 You’re really good.”
 He says he felt like he was being worked.
 “I’ve seen many, many people that go in critics of Trump and come out sycophants,” he says.
 “Because he’s really, really good at bringing you in.”

 The congressman kept his distance but toed the party line.
 Kinzinger’s votes aligned with Trump’s policy positions 90 percent of the time, according to FiveThirtyEight’s vote tracker.
 And when Democrats impeached the president the first time, for abuse of power and obstruction of Congress, he voted against it, writing, “the foundation for the articles of impeachment is weak.”